medialab/webclim_youtube/Readme.md

 # YouTube Recommendation data collection
-This reporistory contains two approahes to collect data from youtube with web scraping.
+This repository contains two approaches to collect data from YouTube with web scraping.
 The aim of these experiments is to simulate the user behaviour.
 ## General installation